hackingthemarkets/supertrend-crypto-bot/README.md

 ## Notes in implemetation
 - Filled position is different from calculated position (e.g. position = lot / price).
-It's safer to update position from exected order's returned result.
+It's safer to update position from executed order's returned result.
 Good for trade log and avoid getting error for selling more than what you actually bought.
 - Exchange requires >1 second or much more to update its prices.
 So if you request prices miliseconds right after the candle closes, you WILL NOT get the latest price candle (latest price row).
 [Read more here.](https://docs.ccxt.com/en/latest/manual.html#notes-on-latency)
 - Choosing the optimal configuration when trading on small timeframe (e.g. 15m) require large historical data.
 Because 1000 data points of 15m timeframe only covers ~10 days, which is very bias (specifically, what if it's downtrend during that period)